WilhelmYakunin/frontend-project-lvl1/README.md

 Those sessions are chossen randomly from this range of games:
 1) is tne number Even?
 2) what the result of an expression is?
+3) what the Gratest Common devisor is?
+4) what a number is missing in the chain?

 Please download this game by link below:
 <a href="https://github.com/WilhelmYakunin/frontend-project-lvl1/archive/master.zip">archive copy</a>